BEING A VOLUNTEER CAN MEAN DIFFERENT THINGS.

 CHRISTIANS ABROAD VOLUNTEERS

 Christians Abroad is a faith based organisation.
-We do not require anyone who wishes to be a Christians Abroad volunteer to be a Christian but we do require the volunteer to be willing to work supportively in a placement overseas which is managed by a Christian trust or a local Christian church or agency.
-There will be some placements where being a Christian helps or is necessary.
+As such, Christians Abroad volunteers tend to be Christian, however anyone sympathetic to Christianity can apply.
+Please note that we do require all volunteers to be willing to work supportively in a placement overseas which is managed by a Christian trust or a local Christian church or agency.
+There are placements where being a Christian helps or is necessary.

 Every month, two or three opportunities will be promoted on the front page of the website.
 You can see all available opportunities by clicking on 'View All Opportunities'.
 You can suggest a placement that we do not list but we would need to go through a fairly detailed process which might include an early visit from us to the provider before we could support the project ourselves.